 - The area is on the UNESCO world heritage site.

-- These falls are taller than and as wide as twice the Niagara Falls.
+- These falls are taller than twice as wide as the Niagara Falls.

 - The Argentinean side of Iguazu Falls is also accessible by boats.